EricSzla/Arduino-Brain-Robot/README.md

   *  <a href="#update">Update</a> - Makes necessary changes in the render method when an event occurs.

 ###Fields
-These are the fields that we are using in the class
+These are the fields that we are using in the class.
 ```
     PApplet papplet;
     ControlP5 cp5;